The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries

-is not a linear isomorphism is a closed complex analytic hypersurface of $\hat{M}$.
-Every component of this hypersurface has to intersect $M$ by \cite{McKay:2009} p.
-8 lemma 11.
+is not a linear isomorphism is a closed complex analytic hypersurface of \(\hat{M}\).
+Every component of this hypersurface has to intersect \(M\) by lemma~\vref{lemma:hypersurfaceIntersections}.
 Therefore this hypersurface is empty.
-The object $\omega$ satisfies $\vec{A} \hook \omega=A$ for any $A \in \LieH$ where $\vec{A}$ is the associated generator of the infinitesimal $\LieH$-action on $E$.
-The analogous statement on $\hat{E}$ must hold by analytic continuation.
-Therefore $\hat{\omega}$ is a Cartan connection. \end{proof}
+The object \(\omega\) satisfies \(\vec{A} \hook \omega=A\) for any \(A \in \LieH\) where \(\vec{A}\) is the associated generator of the infinitesimal \(\LieH\)-action on \(E\).
+The analogous statement on \(\hat{E}\) holds by analytic continuation.
+Therefore \(\hat{\omega}\) is a Cartan connection. \end{proof}

-\begin{theorem} Suppose that $G$ is a complex Lie group and $H \subset G$ is a is a closed complex subgroup, with Lie algebras $\LieH \subset \LieG$.
-Let $X=G/H$.
-Suppose that $H$ acts faithfully on $\LieG/\LieH$.
-Suppose that $M$ is a domain over a Stein manifold and $F\hat{M}$ is a nowhere singular holomorphic foliation of the envelope of holomorphy $\hat{M}$ of $M$.
-Suppose that $E \to M$ is a holomorphic family of $\left(G,X\right)$-geometries over $FM$.
-Then the family of geometries extends holomorphically to the envelope of holomorphy $\hat{M}$ if and only if the associated first order structure extends to a holomorphic first order structure on $\hat{M}$. \end{theorem} \begin{proof} The family of Cartan geometries on $M$ extends holomorphically to $\hat{M}$ just when the associated principal $H$-bundle $E \to M$ extends holomorphically by theorem~\vref{theorem:extendByBundle}.
-The bundle of the associated first order structure is $E/H_1=E$. \end{proof}
+\begin{theorem} Suppose that \(G\) is a complex Lie group and \(H \subset G\) is a is a closed complex subgroup, with Lie algebras \(\LieH \subset \LieG\) and let \(X\defeq G/H\).
+Suppose that \(H\) acts faithfully on \(\LieG/\LieH\).
+Suppose that \(M\) is a domain over a Stein manifold and \(\fol^-_{\hat{M}} \subset \fol^+_{\hat{M}}\) are nowhere singular holomorphic foliations on the envelope of holomorphy \(\hat{M}\) of \(M\).
+Suppose that \(E \to M\) is a holomorphic family of \pr{X,G}-geometries over the pullback foliations \(\fol^-_M \subset \fol^+_M\).
+Then the family of geometries is a pullback from the envelope of holomorphy \(\hat{M}\) if and only if the associated first order structure is the pullback of a holomorphic first order structure on \(\hat{M}\). \end{theorem} \begin{proof} The family of Cartan geometries on \(M\) is pulled back from\(\hat{M}\) just when the associated principal \(H\)-bundle \(E \to M\) is pulled back by theorem~\vref{theorem:extendByBundle}.
+The bundle of the associated first order structure is \(E/H_1=E\). \end{proof}

-\begin{theorem} Suppose that $M$ is a domain over a Stein manifold and $F\hat{M}$ is a nowhere singular holomorphic foliation of the envelope of holomorphy $\hat{M}$ of $M$.
-Then every holomorphic family of effective reductive geometries with connected model over $FM$ extends uniquely to a holomorphic family of reductive geometries over $F\hat{M}$. \end{theorem} \begin{proof} By lemma~\vref{lemma:Faith}, $H$ acts faithfully on $\LieG/\LieH$.
+\begin{theorem} Suppose that \(M\) is a domain over a Stein manifold and \(\fol^-_{\hat{M}} \subset \fol^+_{\hat{M}}\) are nowhere singular holomorphic foliations of the envelope of holomorphy \(\hat{M}\) of \(M\).
+Then every holomorphic family of effective reductive geometries with connected model over the pullback foliations is the pullback of a unique holomorphic family of reductive geometries over \(\hat{M}\). \end{theorem} \begin{proof} By lemma~\vref{lemma:Faith}, \(H\) acts faithfully on \(\LieG/\LieH\).
 By theorem~\vref{theorem:ExtendFaithfulFamily}, the result follows. \end{proof}